lyonthezhang/337-proj3/README.md

 - Make Recipe Spicy
 - Make Vegan
 - Remove Nuts (for allergies!)
+- Seafood allergy - remove seafood
-- Print Nutrition Info
+- Print Parsed Nutrition Info

 ### How to Run
 1. Download and unzip folder.
 2. Make sure you have set up a conda environment and it is running.
 3. Pick a url of recipe to transform from 'allrecipes.com', or use the default setting.
 Note that only recipes WITHOUT the 'explore' tag in the upper left of the webpage will work.
-4. Run `python driver.py <url>` to get the information about the different kinds of transformations.
+4. Run `python driver.py <'url'>` ('url' as a string in quotations) to get the information about the different kinds of transformations.
 5. Pick you transformation using command line!

 ### Python Libraries Imported: